 Vitamin K is an essential fat-soluble vitamin that plays an important role in bone and heart health.
 It is one of the main vitamins involved in bone mineralization and blood clotting, but also helps to maintain brain function, a healthy metabolism, and to protect against cancer.

 The vitamin K that we are able to absorb from our diet is related to the intestinal bacteria that we have, so your current vitamin K levels can depend greatly on the gut or digestive health.
-Vitamin K is also one of the most crucial vitamins for preventing heart disease.
+It is also one of the most crucial vitamins for preventing heart disease.
 Studies have shown that individuals who increase their intake of dietary Vitamin K have a lower risk of cardiovascular mortality.
 This is why vitamin K deficiency can be so dangerous.

 Vitamin K types —